 (b) the licence has been endorsed by the Commission with a notation showing that the licence is subject to clause 20.

+[Clause 19 inserted by No. 49 of 2000 s.
+52.]

 20. Restrictions on dealing with licence

-If this clause applies the following things cannot be done without the consent in writing of the third party —
+If this clause applies, the following things cannot be done without the consent in writing of the third party —

 (a) an application which, if granted, will affect matters to which the agreement relates cannot be made under —